Parkinson's disease is a slowly progressing disease of the nervous system that causes people to lose control over their muscles.

 Secondary Parkinsonism is due to some disease (e.g., nervous system conditions, heart disease, brain tumours, viruses) or chemical interfering with or damaging dopamine-producing cells in the brainstem.
 The most common cause is side effects of medication for other problems.
 Medications that can cause secondary Parkinsonism include:

 - haloperidol* and other medications used to treat hallucinations

 Less common causes of secondary Parkinsonism include poisoning by carbon monoxide or manganese (a type of mineral), lesions and tumours in the brainstem, and a rare illicit drug called N-MPTP.
 An outbreak between 1918 and 1924 of a disease called von Economo's encephalitis left thousands of people across North America with Parkinson's.

 A number of genetic mutations have recently been identified, suggesting that Parkinson's may run in some families.
-However, a major US twin study suggested that environment plays a larger role than inheritance.
+Around 10% of people affected have a family history of the disease, however, a major US twin study suggested that environment plays a larger role than inheritance.
 The current consensus is that genetic factors are dominant only in Parkinson's that appears before age 50.

 Symptoms and Complications

 - stiff or rigid arms, legs, and trunk

 - balance trouble that can lead to falls